hypherionmc/hypheriondocs/Simple RPC/troubleshooting.md

 &nbsp;

+### Linux Only

+SNAP versions of discord do NOT support RPC's.
+Make sure you do not have the SNAP version installed

+&nbsp;

 ### This mod crashes my game!

 This section only applies to versions before 1.3.
 A crash would occur if you have an error in your config file or if something went wrong while communicating with discord.